koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 ![PNG-Bild-7263F4DCC491-1](https://dev-to-uploads.s3.amazonaws.com/i/17kmxfnjafl6s405s3mq.png)

 Team A finished their implementation in February.
 Yet, they have to postpone until May before they can continue with deployment.
 Team B also needs to wait for team C to finish its implementation.
 The release cascade becomes clear.
 This requires a high degree of planning alignment between the teams.
-Finger-pointing due to missed release dates can be one result.
+Finger-pointing because of missed release dates can be one result.

 [Release trains](https://www.scaledagileframework.com/agile-release-train/) are one method to cope with such temporal dependencies.
 Although this approach can work, it can also lead to a decrease in quality.
 If team C has to meet the deadline of April, they take short-cuts and skip testing.